rpriam/book1/README.md

 - Learn the statistical basics without compromise before consolidate towards advanced models <br />

-- Not just some formula without context but the real statistical foundation to understand better <br />

 - Generic python functions, allow to train and alter deep models for tabular data in a blink <br />

  <br />